-- Man Child: To a degree.
-He's definitely immature, isn't very fond of the responsibilities that come with his new powers, despite enjoying the hell out of using them and acting like a kid with a new toy once he gains a new one, and even when he's good he tends to be pretty self centered and short sighted in his duties.
-And of course, there's the whole being taken advantage of by authority figures even while he openly resents them.
+- Man Child: He's definitely immature to a degree.
+He isn't very fond of the responsibilities that come with his new powers, despite enjoying the hell out of using them, and acting like a kid with a new toy whenever he gains a new power.
+And even when he's a good guy, he tends to be pretty self-centered and short-sighted in his duties.
+And of course, authority figures tend to take advantage of him, even while he openly resents them.

-- Psychopathic Man Child: If evil, where he sees the city as his own personal play pen to do whatever he wants in regardless of the innocent civilians caught in the crossfire.
+- Psychopathic Manchild: If evil, where he sees the whole city as his own personal play pen to do whatever the hell he wants, regardless of the innocent civilians caught in the crossfire.

 - Not Quite Flight: For all his power, Cole is one of the few Conduits that can't fly.
-A power up gives him static thrusters which allows him to glide and in inFamous 2, a good Karma power up boosts his jump.
+A power up gives him Static Thrusters which allow him to glide, and in inFamous 2 a Good Karma power-up boosts his jump.

 - Par Kourier: Cole's old job, if he wasn't on the bike.

 - Power Incontinence: He can't use guns because the ammunition will explode if he touches them, and he can't drive because his powers ignite fossil fuels.
-(You can do it too!
-Find a turret, then "disable" it by making it explode!
-Free XP!)
 Thankfully, it's shown that he can at least touch other people without killing them.
 Standing on wet ground with him is an instant death, however.

 - Primal Stance: Cole is the latest in a long line of (potentially) morally questionable protagonists who do this.
 The severity of the pose after standing still for a moment actually varies depending on Cole's alignment in the second game: while neutral is general enough, Infamous!Cole will enter a skulking pose that enhances his morally questionably nature, whilst Hero!Cole will use a heroic pose befitting of a role model of the people.